Canon EOS 1DX Mark II Key Specifications

 • 3.2” 1.62-million-dot capacitive touchscreen

-Compared with its predecessor, the EOS-1D X (released in June 2012), the EOS-1D X Mark II features improved image quality and faster continuous shooting speed, as well as enhanced movie-shooting and connectivity capabilities.
+Compared with its predecessor, the EOS-1D X (released in June 2012), the EOS-1D X Mark II features improved image quality and faster continuous shooting speed.
+It also has enhanced movie-shooting and connectivity capabilities.

-Its fundamental performance greatly improves on its predecessor through such key device upgrades as a Canon-developed approximately 20.2-megapixel 35mm full-frame CMOS sensor, new high-performance Dual DIGIC 6+ image processors, a new AF sensor, and a newly developed approximately 360,000-pixel RGB+IR metering sensor.
+Its fundamental performance greatly improves on its predecessor through such key device upgrades as a Canon-developed approximately 20.2-megapixel 35mm full-frame CMOS sensor.
+It also features new high-performance Dual DIGIC 6+ image processors.
+Additionally, there is a new AF sensor and a newly developed approximately 360,000-pixel RGB+IR metering sensor.

 In addition to smooth 4K/60p high definition video shooting capabilities, the EOS-1D X Mark II is capable of shooting high-frame-rate video (in full HD) at 120 fps for slow-motion capture.
-The 4K Frame Capture function* enables users to extract selected frames from recorded 4K video as approximately 8.8-megapixel JPEG still images.
+The 4K Frame Capture function* enables users to extract selected frames from recorded 4K video.
+These are saved as approximately 8.8-megapixel JPEG still images.

-Canon’s EOS-1D X Mark II is equipped with communication features to meet professional needs, such as connectivity with USB 3.0 and Gigabit-Ethernet, enabling the transmission of data across a network at high speeds.
-In addition, incorporating a built-in GPS unit, it can record location information and time stamp information, making file management more efficient for professionals dealing with large quantities of data.
+Canon’s EOS-1D X Mark II is equipped with communication features to meet professional needs, such as connectivity with USB 3.0 and Gigabit-Ethernet.
+This enables the transmission of data across a network at high speeds.
+In addition, incorporating a built-in GPS unit, it can record location information and time stamp information.
+This makes file management more efficient for professionals dealing with large quantities of data.